DemonVenom/DemonVenom/README.md

 ### IST CLASSES #
 ---------------------

+HCDD440 - Human-Centered Design and Development Capstone Course

+YumFood - Dynamic Android mobile application project for HCDD440.
+Search for and save all of your favorite recipes!
+Improved and reimagined version of RecipEats.

+HCDD340 - Human-Centered Design for Mobile Computing

+RecipEats - Static Android mobile application project for HCDD340.
+Search for and save all of your favorite recipes!

+IST402 - Emerging Issues and Technologies

+WeebAPIs - Personal Project made for IST402 to demonstrate using APIs within a website

+IST210 - Organization of Data

+RandomSQL - Assortments of SQL files created during IST210 to used create, edit, and delete databases

 IST140 - Introduction to Application Programming

 I will eventually sort each project into their own respective repository, but for now, they will remain in the ist140-projects repository.